 ISO-TANELI AND PIKKU-TANELI

 Iso-Taneli is a clothing rack and Pikku-Taneli is a basket rack designed to fit the needs of urban living.
 The products offer additional storage room especially for small apartments and situations where beds are being used as cloak rooms.
 When not in use, the racks can be folded flat and stored away by flipping the frame.
-The baskets are designed for storing small items and can also be used as a portable recycling system for dry trash like paper, glass and metal.
-The baskets, that are made from thermo felt, are easy to connect and remove by one hand.
+The baskets are designed for storing small items for example in hallways.
+The baskets can be used for laundry or as a portable recycling system for dry trash like paper, glass and metal.
+The baskets, that are made from recycled PET thermo felt, are easy to connect and remove by one hand.

 Tuohinen sofa is the first prototype in a bigger product family for home- and working-environments.
 Inspiration for this project originates from weaving bark, only instead of bark, we knit colours.